5 Tips for Summer Eye Protection

 2. Shatter Resistance

 We can’t stress this enough: your eyewear should always meet the ANSI Z87.1-2020 certification standards for shatter resistance.
-This means that your eyewear has passed tests to ensure they don’t break or shatter when struck with high-speed or heavy particles.
+This means that your eyewear has passed tests to ensure they don’t break or shatter when struck with high-speed particles.

 Stoggles eyewear is all ANSI Z87.1-2020 certified to ensure that your eyes are safe while you’re playing your favorite sports or while you’re mowing the lawn.